nicolacfoster/nicolacfoster.github.io/_pages/about.md

 ---

-_Equicalcs_ is a quantitative epidemiology consultancy group, directed by Dr Nicola Cloete Foster.
+_Equicalcs_ is a quantitative epidemiology programme of work, directed by Dr Nicola Cloete Foster.

 Our work spans quantitative pharmacology, population statistics, epidemiology and clinical medicine (with a focus on tuberculosis/ respiratory diseases).

-This website highlights some our completed projects and explanations of ongoing work.
+This website highlights some our completed projects and further discussions with insights into ongoing work.

 - about - curriculum vitae
 - completed projects